Aaron Sanchez (baseball): 2016–2019

 During 2017 spring training, the Blue Jays renewed Sanchez's contract at the MLB-minimum of $535,000.
 The team had reportedly attempted to negotiate a raise in payment with Sanchez and his agent, Scott Boras, however the offer was refused by Sanchez and Boras.
 On April 16, Sanchez was placed on the 10-day disabled list due to a lingering blister on his right hand.
 He underwent minor surgery on April 18 to remove a portion of the fingernail on his right middle finger.
 Sanchez was activated from the disabled list on April 30 and started that day against the Tampa Bay Rays, but lasted only one inning before leaving with a split fingernail.
 The injury forced Sanchez back to the disabled list the following day.
 On May 20, 2017, Sanchez was placed on the 10-day disabled list for the third time of the season due to the same finger issue.
 Sanchez was placed on the disabled list for the fourth time in the season on July 22 with a recurrence of the same blister.
 Sanchez made only 8 starts for the Blue Jays in 2017 due to blister and finger issues, finishing with a 1–3 record and a 4.25 ERA.

 On January 12, 2018, Sanchez avoided salary arbitration with the Blue Jays by signing a one-year, $2.7 million contract.
 He struggled to begin the season with inconsistency and control, walking 45 batters in 79 2/3 innings.
 He was placed on the disabled list on June 23 with a contusion in his right hand.
 He finished the season 4–6 in 20 starts.

 Houston Astros

-On July 31, 2019, Sanchez was traded to the Houston Astros (along with Joe Biagini and Cal Stevenson) in exchange for outfielder Derek Fisher.
+On July 31, 2019, Sanchez was traded to the Houston Astros, along with Joe Biagini and Cal Stevenson, for outfielder Derek Fisher.

 In his debut with the Astros on August 3, Sanchez pitched the first six innings of a combined no-hitter against the Seattle Mariners.
 On August 20, Sanchez left the game early with right pectoral discomfort.
 An MRI revealed a torn capsule in his right shoulder, and Jeff Luhnow announced on September 5 that Sanchez would miss the rest of the 2019 season and possibly the 2020 season as well.